 For example, if that’s cost leadership, the advertising idea should focus on price discounting and sales promotions.
 You make it clear your online store offers the best prices.
-Many big price-driven retailers, like Bunnings in this example, do this by highlighting their low price guarantees.
-Or they’ll run short-term sales offers like 20% off all products this weekend only.
+Many cost leader retailers, like Bunnings in this example, highlight their low price guarantees.
+Or they run short-term sales offers like 20% off all products this weekend only.

-On the other hand, if you’re more about differentiation or occupying a unique niche, those will be the focus of your advertising idea.
-For example, the shopping experience you offer e.g. fast deliveries, easy returns or product customisation.
-Or you use more advanced e-Commerce selling techniques like online exclusives, targeted offers or extra services like subscriptions.
+On the other hand, if you’re more about differentiation or unique niches, those will be the focus of your advertising idea.
+For example, the shopping experience you offer e.g. fast deliveries, easy returns, or product customisation.
+Or you use more advanced e-Commerce selling techniques like online exclusives, targeted offers, or extra services like subscriptions.

 You evaluate the advertising agency response to make sure it meets the brief.
 But you also have to look at when and where it’ll appear, which brings us to the other half of the response.